ScottSucksAtProgramming/narcotics_tracker/docs/design/design_doc.md

 Tracker**.
 Ordered lists and dictionaries are simple and would fulfill most of the requirements.
-As of version 0.1.0 dictionaries are used to load medications as objects from data stored in the database and lists are used in a script to quickly create the medications I personally use at my agency. **I decided that using classes and objects would be the best way for me to achieve the results I wanted with this project and help me improve my object oriented programming skills.**
+As of version 0.1.0 dictionaries are used to load medications as objects from data stored in the database and lists are used in a script to quickly create the medications I use at my agency. **I decided that using classes and objects would be the best way for me to achieve the results I wanted with this project and help me improve my object-oriented programming skills.**

 ##### The Builder Pattern

 Since I decided to go with objects as the data structure for medications I needed a way to simplify the creation of medications for myself as the developer and for the users.
-With twelve total attributes it would be easy to assign values to the wrong attributes, forget attributes and potentiall build medications which would be unusable.
+With twelve total attributes, it would be easy to assign values to the wrong attributes, forget attributes, and potentially build medications that would be unusable.

-**I employed the builder pattern to separate to separate the creation of medications into smaller, easier to understand steps.
+**I employed the builder pattern to separate the creation of medications into smaller, easier-to-understand steps.
 Using the builder pattern does add complexity to the code it also adds the flexibility to use the same approach to different objects used later within the Narcotics Tracker.**

 ##### Enums vs. Vocabulary Control Tables

 There are limited options for the types of containers a controlled substance medication might come in.
-The status of each medication and it’s preferred dosage unit also have limited options.
+The status of each medication and its preferred dosage unit also have limited options.

-As of the version 0.1.0 release Enums were created for each of those three attributes and are handled through Python and it’s objects.
+As of the version 0.1.0 release Enums were created for each of those three attributes and are handled through Python and its objects.
 It was brought to my attention that this will limit the flexibility for users who may need to create custom options for these attributes.

-**In a future release these Enums will be converted in vocabulary control tables within the datbase.
-This will allow for users to create new statuses, containers, and units as needed for their agency.**
+**In a future release these Enums will be converted into vocabulary control tables within the database.
+This will allow users to create new statuses, containers, and units as needed for their agency.**

 ##### Medication Deletion

-It’s likely that deleting medications will cause issues in long term record keeping.
-Attributes for medications which are no longer in use are important when pulling records from previous periods when they were in use.
-Deletion of medication is likely not going to be a feature that the users will have access to. **Deleting Medications is important enough for this option to be available during development of the Narcotics Tracker that I have chosen to build it.**
+Deleting medications will likely cause issues in long-term record keeping.
+Attributes for medications that are no longer in use are important when pulling records from previous periods when they were in use.
+Deletion of medication is likely not going to be a feature that the users will have access to. **Deleting Medications is important enough for this option to be available during the development of the Narcotics Tracker that I have chosen to build it.**
 It can be removed later if deemed unnecessary.

 ### Communication with a Database

 Databases are used everywhere in software and I’ve never worked with one.
 The **Narcotics Tracker** is an ideal project for me to dip my toes in and build my understanding of databases.
-Other method for storing data were considered such as writing to JSON Files, CSV Files and Pickle Files but the strengths of using a database made it an obvious choice.
+Other methods for storing data were considered such as writing to JSON Files, CSV Files, and Pickle Files but the strengths of using a database made it an obvious choice.

 The only attribute required for the database is the connection to the database